Consumer Law at Your Fingertips

 Prizes and Sweepstakes

 - Prize notice law.
 Wisconsin Statutes section 100.171 regulates prize notices.
-Whenever a promoter says that a consumer is eligible or has been selected to receive a prize, the promoter must give the consumer a written prize notice before requesting or accepting any payment from the consumer.
-(There are some exemptions.)
+If a promoter says that a consumer is eligible for a prize, or has been selected to receive a prize, the promoter must give the consumer a written prize notice.
+The promoter must give this notice before requesting or accepting any payment from the consumer (there are some exemptions).
 The notice must include specific disclosures.
-The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) administers this law.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection administers this law.

 - Lottery Law.
 Wisconsin Statutes section 945.02(3) prohibits lotteries (including pyramid schemes and other lottery-type selling plans) that combine the elements of prize, chance and consideration.
 There are some important exemptions.
-District attorneys prosecute violations of the lottery law.
+District attorneys prosecute lottery law violations.